Kub1sta/kbs_doorlock/README.md

 ## 🐛 Known Issues

 -   Basicly when u use double doors the UI will show on one of the doors
--   High resmon wile idle mode
+-   High resmon while idle mode
 -   Doors when locked are sometimes stays open (as if the door in the game is open, but when aligned correctly, they will lock)

 ## 📄 License